 And that is how we need to look at life.
 What if we could stop hating the struggle and stop being frustrated by every little thing that happens?
 What if we looked at life like one big experience?
 If we could view the “bad” that happens as part of life, just like difficulties are a part of climbing a mountain, we would take it in stride and we would enjoy the journey a lot more.

-I challenge you to live today as if you are an eternal, infinite being of light taking a vacation from the cosmos (because you are).
+I challenge you to think about life and happiness differently; to live today as if you are an eternal, infinite being of light taking a vacation from the cosmos (because you are).
 How would you live today differently from that perspective?

 REMEMBER: As the quote at the top of this blog implies, we are not alone.
 Ask your angels and guides to help you with this!